victor-oliveira1/ZippyDown/README.md

 NOTE: Zippyshare is changing the download algorithm regularly, and to bypass this problem once for all, i'm using PhantomJS + selenium.

-Much thanks to Borja Garcia (debuti)!
-For any problems, please send me an email: victor.oliveira@gmx.com
 ## TODO LIST:
 * Batch processing mode;
 * CTRL+C traps (Cleans tmp file);